Rules of Court

 dependent person.

-- After the assessment is completed and it is determined the applicant qualifies for Drug Court the Drug Court Coordinator/Probation
+- After the assessment is completed and it is determined the applicant qualifies for Drug Court the Drug Court Coordinator/Probation Officer shall request of law enforcement. a CCH/LEADS to determine the applicant's past criminal and/or traffic history.

-of the applicant's assessment.
+- When all collateral information has been gathered the Chemical Dependency Coordinator shall report the the Drug Court Team the results of the applicant's assessment.
 At this time the Team shall vote as to whether or not to accept the applicant into the program.

 - Drug Court Teams meeting shall be held on Monday's prior to Drug Court bi-weekly or when deemed necessary